-Working remotely from my home office in suburban Minneapolis, MN, I partner with designers and agencies to provide front-end web development and Craft CMS integration.
+Working remotely from my home office in suburban Minneapolis, MN, I partner with designers and agencies to provide front-end web development and Craft CMS / ExpressionEngine integration.

-Self-employed and well-versed in many forms of abbreviational geekery, I've been writing HTML for over 15 years.
+Self-employed and well-versed in many forms of abbreviational geekery, I've been writing HTML for almost 20 years.
 A proponent of content strategy and outstanding user experience, I groove on all things well-designed.

 Most of my day to day work is spent in the front-end (HTML5/CSS3/jQuery) and CMS implementation (new projects with Craft CMS / legacy support of ExpressionEngine), but I understand relational databases, know my way around WHM/cPanel, can wrangle mod_rewrite, have authored many a primitive CRUD in the LAMP stack, setup a few droplets on DigitalOcean, yadda yadda yadda.